 Overview

-relation denotes a one-to-many connection of a model to another
+A hasMany relation denotes a one-to-many connection of a model to another

 model through referential integrity.
 The referential integrity is enforced by a